 Pubic Lice Characteristics in Pubic Hair

-Pubic lice, also known as crab lice or pubic louse, are a type of lice that infest coarse body hair.
+Pubic lice, or pubic louse, are a type of lice that infest coarse hair.
 Unlike head and body lice, pubic lice are small parasites that feed on human blood.

-- Size and Appearance: Adult pubic lice are small, about 1-2mm.
+- Size and Appearance: Adult pubic lice are small, 1.1–1.8 mm.
 They are crab-shaped that’s why they are sometimes called “crabs.”

 - Habitat: They live in pubic hair but can also live in armpits, chest hair, or beards.